jessepav/lacygoill-wiki-backup/shell/directory_stack.md

     man zshcontrib /REMEMBERING RECENT DIRECTORIES

-The  function cdr  allows you  to  change the  working directory  to a  previous working directory from a list maintained automatically.
+The function  cdr lets you  change the working  directory to a  previous working directory from a list maintained automatically.
 It is similar  in concept to the  directory stack controlled by  the pushd, popd and dirs  builtins, but is  more configurable, and as  it stores all  entries in files  it  is maintained  across  sessions  and  (by default)  between  terminal